-Born in 1971, Joana Vasconcelos is a Portuguese visual artist with a career spanning over 30 years and a huge variety of media.
+Born in 1971, Joana Vasconcelos is a Portuguese visual artist with a career spanning nearly 30 years and a huge variety of media.
 Recognised for her monumental sculptures and immersive installations, she decontextualises everyday objects and updates the arts and crafts concept for the 21st century, establishing a dialogue between the private sphere and public space, popular heritage and high culture.
 With humor and irony, she questions the status of women, consumer society and collective identity.

-International acclaim arrived in 2005 with A Noiva at the first Venice Biennale curated by women, where she has returned seven times to date, in 2013 at the helm of Trafaria Praia as Pavilhão de Portugal, the first floating exhibition at the event.
+International acclaim arrived in 2005 with The Bride at the first Venice Biennale curated by women, where she has returned seven times to date, in 2013 at the helm of Trafaria Praia as Pavilhão de Portugal, the first floating exhibition at the event.
 The youngest artist and first woman to exhibit at the Palace of Versailles; in 2012 her exhibition was the most visited in France in 50 years, with a record 1.6 million visitors.
 In 2018 she became the first Portuguese artist to have an individual exhibition at the Guggenheim in Bilbao, the fourth best that year for The Art Newspaper and the third most visited in the history of the museum.
 In 2023 she has been granted the honour to exhibit at the Uffizi Galleries and Pitti Palace, in Florence, alongside classical masters such as Leonardo Da Vinci, Michelangelo or Caravaggio.

 Around the world, her artworks have also graced exhibitions at Grassi Palace, Thyssen-Bornemisza, Royal Academy of Arts, Manchester Art Gallery, Kunsthal Rotterdam, São Paulo's CCBB, Istanbul Modern, Garage Centre for Contemporary Culture in Moscow, La Monnaie Paris, Palais de Tokyo and Hermitage; besides integrating collections Ömer Koç, Tia Collection, Berardo and those of the foundations Rothschild, Calouste Gulbenkian, François Pinault and Louis Vuitton.